-The results from the Salmonella surveillance programmes in 2012 are in agreement with previous years (8-16) that the Norwegian cattle, swine and poultry populations are only sporadically infected with Salmonella.
-The estimated prevalence is below 0.5 % in the examined populations for any of the years the surveillance programmes have run.
+The results from the Salmonella surveillance programmes in 2013 are in agreement with previous years (9-17) that the Norwegian cattle, swine and poultry populations are only sporadically infected with Salmonella.
+The estimated prevalence is below 0.5% in the examined populations for any of the years the surveillance programmes have run.
 S. Typhimurium is isolated most frequently from swine and cattle.
-The two positive lymph node samples from swine and cattle in 2012 were also verified as S. Typhimurium.
+Monophasic Salmonella Typhimurium was isolated from one swine breeding herd and another positive herd was found during the investigation of the contact herds.

-Between 20 % and 25 % of the recorded human cases of salmonellosis are domestic in origin showing that domestic food products of animal origin represent a minor risk with regard to Salmonella infection in humans.
+Between 20% and 25% of the recorded human cases of salmonellosis are domestic in origin showing that domestic food products of animal origin represent a minor risk with regard to Salmonella infection in humans.
 In 2002 it was shown that two clones of S. Typhimurium in the wild fauna (wild birds and hedgehogs) represented a risk for human infection (15).
 Such wild animal reservoirs may also be considered a risk for farm animals.
 The prevalence of S. Typhimurium is still low, it may be assumed that farm animal populations have been and still are quite well protected from these reservoirs.

 The number of swab and lymph node samples examined from swine and cattle should be 3,000 per year.
-The required sample size was reached for the population of swine but for the cattle population the number of samples is still too low.
-A follow up of the personnel taking and reporting the samples is still needed.
-Never the less, the programme was able to document a very low Salmonella prevalence in the examined populations.
+The required sample size was reached for both the population of cattle and swine, and the programme documented a very low Salmonella prevalence in the examined populations.